The Childhood Cancer Blog

 By: Trish Adkins

-Nearly 5,000 children will be diagnosed with a brain tumor in the United States in 2023.
+Nearly 5,000 children will be diagnosed with a brain tumor in the United States this year.
 For those children, the prognosis and treatments will vary, but one thing is certain: their regular childhoods will be interrupted as they fight for a cure.
 That fight will include hospital stays and missed days of school.
 It will also include something else: hope.

 Because while pediatric brain tumors happen, so does research.